At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: From particles to the mean-field

+Effectively, one should think of the particles in \eqref{eq:Particle_System} as being absorbed when they first reach (or jump below) the origin, at which point they contribute to the current value of the loss process $L^N$.
+However, to avoid clouding the notation unnecessarily, we define the particles globally by the dynamics in \eqref{eq:Particle_System} for all times $t\geq 0$.

 Some care has to be taken in specifying what is meant by $L^N$ in (\ref{eq:Particle_System}).
-Clearly, it only jumps when $X^{j,N}_{t-}=0$ for some (previously unabsorbed) particle $j$, but if taking $\Delta L_t^N=1/N$ means that $X_{t-}^{i,N}-\alpha\Delta L_t^N \leq0$ for more (previously unabsorbed) particles $i\neq j$, then these are also absorbed at time $t$, and so forth.
-Thus, a cascade is initiated, which is resolved by demanding that $\Delta L_t^N$ equals the smallest $k/N$ such that the downward shifts from taking $\Delta L_t^N=k/N$ in (\ref{eq:Particle_System}) result in no more than a total of $k$ particles being absorbed at time $t$, based on their positions at `time $t-$'.
-In other words, we require $L^N$ to be the unique piecewise constant c\`adl\`ag process satisfying
+Clearly, it only jumps when $X^{j,N}_{t-}=0$ for some particle $j$ that has not already crossed the origin at an earlier time (in other words, the particle $j$ was previously unabsorbed).
+However, if taking $\Delta L_t^N=1/N$ means that $X_{t-}^{i,N}-\alpha\Delta L_t^N \leq0$ for more previously unabsorbed particles $i\neq j$, then these particles also jump to or below the origin at time $t$, hence contributing further to $L^N$, and so forth.
+That is, a cascade is initiated, which is resolved by demanding that $\Delta L_t^N$ equals the smallest $k/N$ such that a downward shift of the particles by $\alpha k/N$ results in no more than $k$ previously unabsorbed particles reaching (or crossing) the origin at time $t$, based on the positions of the particles at `time $t-$'.